Chris Baird: International career

-On 3 June 2003, Baird made his Northern Ireland début against Italy in a 2–0 defeat.
-Since then, he has been a regular member of the national side, despite playing little domestically between 2003 and 2005, including being involved in a squad when Northern Ireland played twelve matches without scoring a goal.
+On 3 June 2003, Baird made his Northern Ireland début against Italy in a 2–0 defeat, becoming a regular member of the national side, despite playing little domestically between 2003 and 2005.

 In March 2007, Baird was called up by the national team despite sustaining a groin injury against Colchester United a week before.
 Baird missed two international matches as a result.
 Northern Ireland FA deemed it a failure to comply to call-up, thus invoked a FIFA rule which states that "any player who fails to comply with a call-up for whatever reason may not play for his club for the duration of the call-up plus one day," and Southampton would risk points deduction by playing him during the said period.
 Baird then made his 50th international cap on 25 March 2011 and was given a captaincy against Serbia.
 He was previously given a captaincy in August 2007 against Liechtenstein in a Euro 2008 qualifier.

 On 18 May 2016, Baird was selected as part of the provisional 27-man squad to represent Northern Ireland in the UEFA Euro 2016 competition.
 On 28 May 2016, Baird was named in the final 23 man Euro 2016 squad for Northern Ireland.

 On 17 August 2016, Baird announced his retirement from international football.